apple/turicreate/userguide/recommender/choosing-a-model.md

 The Turi Create recommender toolkit provides several ways of working with rating data while ensuring good precision-recall.
-To acurately evaluate the precision-recall of a model trained on explicit rating data, it's important to only include highly rated items in your test set as these are the items a user would likely choose.
+To accurately evaluate the precision-recall of a model trained on explicit rating data, it's important to only include highly rated items in your test set as these are the items a user would likely choose.
 Creating such a test set can be done with a handful of SFrame operations and